consttgit/thinstress/README.md

 >> calcStress('yourSample.m')
 ...
 ```
-The file `sampleTemplate.m` can be used as a template to define a structure array `sample` in `yourSample.m` which describes a multilayered coating system you investigate.
+The file `sampleTemplate.m` can be used as a template to define a structure array `sample` in `yourSample.m` which describes a multilayer system you investigate.

 ### License